 Admission to the Graduate School does not necessarily imply admission to one of the degree-granting programs at the University.
 Some programs have program-specific requirements which are not listed in the admissions criteria presented here.
-In general, no student should apply for admission to the Graduate School without first contacting the head of the department in which the student intends to do the major portion of his or her work.
+In general, no students should apply for admission to the Graduate School without first contacting the head of the department in which they intend to do the major portion of their work.